2020 Accredited Online Mechanical Engineering Degrees

 Only engineers who offer their services directly to the public must earn a license.
 This means that engineers who work for an engineering firm or company are not required by law to have a license.
 However, experienced engineers may still elect to earn the license to highlight their skills and experience, and potential employers may prefer to hire licensed candidates.

 In most states, the Professional Engineer license requires applicants to have an ABET-accredited bachelor's degree, four years of work experience, and passing scores on the PE exams.
+They must have also passed the Fundamentals of Engineering (FE) exam, which they are eligible to take once they complete a bachelor's degree.
 Since the PE license is given out on a state-by-state basis, it makes sense to check out the particular board requirements in your state to find the most accurate information that pertains to you.

 Accreditation is a voluntary evaluation process that schools and individual degree programs go through to prove that they meet the minimum standards of academic excellence.
 The agencies that evaluate and accredit schools and programs are independent from the US government, but they do receive recognition from the US Department of Education for enforcing certain academic standards.

-Attending an accredited mechanical engineering program is recommended because it will help you meet financial aid eligibility requirements; and it will help qualify you to take the Professional Engineer exam.
+Attending an accredited mechanical engineering program is recommended because doing so will help you meet financial aid eligibility requirements and qualify you to take the Professional Engineer exam.